Last modified March 15, 2022

 Starboard is another open-source project developed by Aqua Security.
 Starboard runs as an operator (deployed from our Starboard App) and performs several ongoing functions in the cluster, including scanning Pods for vulnerabilities, running Kubernetes CIS benchmarks with

 kube-bench, and auditing Kubernetes resources against best practices and other policies using Polaris.
 These functions can all be configured independently.
 Though not required, Starboard can use an existing Trivy server running in the cluster as its vulnerability scanner.
 Starboard stores the results of its scans inside the cluster as Kubernetes custom resources.

 In our stack, we deploy Starboard alongside Trivy in the cluster to initiate vulnerability scans for running Pods and to perform CIS benchmarks.
 Users may also choose to enable Polaris configuration scans in addition to our recommended Kyverno policy enforcement.
 To support monitoring and better observability of the scan results, we have also created a custom Prometheus exporter which reads the

 CISKubeBenchReport custom resources created by Starboard and exposes the data as Prometheus metrics.

 The authoritative source of truth for Starboard scans are the in-cluster custom resources.
-For convenience, the data from these CRs is exported to Prometheus, where it can be queries or included in dashboards.
+However, scan results, especially

 $ kubectl get vulnerabilityreport -n argocd NAME REPOSITORY TAG SCANNER AGE ... replicaset-argocd-redis-74d8c6db65-redis library/redis 6.2.4-alpine Trivy 23d replicaset-argocd-redis-759b6bc7f4-redis library/redis 6.2.1-alpine Trivy 23d ...